 (1) Product costs include the costs of raw materials and are recorded in Cost of goods sold in the Company's Consolidated Statements of Operations.
-(2) Other operating expenses include overhead costs of operating the Company's production facilities and providing chemical management services to customers and direct SG&A costs.

 The following table presents a reconciliation of the Company's segment operating earnings to income before taxes and equity in net income of associated companies in the Company's Consolidated Statements of Operations for the years ended December 31, 2024, 2023 and 2022.